rubensbiork/ampiri-unity-plugin/README.md

 =======================

 #### Android

-* To run a sample Android app, import AmpiriUnityPluginTestApp_Android project to Android Studio and run the project.
 * To run your Unity App follow the instructions in the section **Building and Running Android Ampiri SDK**.
 In point 2 drag the scenes of your app to the __Scenes In Build__ dialog.

 #### iOS